Converting from Dataplane NAT to VPF NAT

 Note

-This is different than dataplane NAT, which automatically responds to ARP requests for addresses in NAT pools.
+This is different from dataplane NAT, which automatically responded to ARP requests for addresses in NAT pools.

 If the NAT rules only use existing interface addresses or addresses in prefixes routed to TNSR, there is nothing to do for this step.